 - Pets (any age)

-For the pumpkin contest, submit a carved or decorated pumpkin related to the museum's collection.
+Pumpkin Decorating or Carving Contest: Submit a carved or decorated pumpkin related to the museum's collection.
 You can use a stencil or your own design.

 Throughout October we will share entries on social media and here at our website.
 The photos we share will not affect our judges’ selection.
 We just want to share your creative efforts.